 --with-vampto build Vamp plugin wrapper,

---with-gaiato build with Gaia library support
+--with-gaiato build with Gaia support,

---mode=debugto build in debug mode
+--mode=debugto build in debug mode,

 --with-cppteststo build cpptests

-NOTE: you must always configure at least once before building!
+Note: you must always configure at least once before building!

 The following will give you the full list of options: